-The John Merck Division of Science and Technology
+The John Merck Division of Science

 The John Merck Division of Science and Technology focuses on shaping all students to value scientific, mathematic, environmental and technological literacy, preparing them through active learning for engagement in the community and global society as responsible citizens.